BenHur78/Training/AspNetCore/Learning04Book/Readme.txt

 7.3 To re-create the dtabase and apply the migrations dotnet ef database update --context StoreDbContext

+dotnet ef database update --context AppIdentityDbContext

 7.4 To remove a previously created migration (this only applies to the project, not to the database) dotnet ef migrations remove

 7.5 To update the database to a previously migration dotnet ef database update NameOfTheMigration

+8. Related to Docker
+8.1 Creating release artifacts that will be sent to docker image

+dotnet publish -C Release

+note: this create binaries in release mode in the bin/Release folder.
+The docker image will be created based on this folder.

-8. Templates
+9. Templates
-8.1 web - ASP.Net Core Empty
+9.1 web - ASP.Net Core Empty
-8.2 mvc - ASP.NET Core Web App (Model-View-Controller)
+9.2 mvc - ASP.NET Core Web App (Model-View-Controller)
-8.3 nunit - creates a project configured for NUnit framework 8.4 xunit - creates a project configured for XUnit framework 8.5 mstest - creates a project configured for MS Test framework, which is produced by Microsoft
+9.3 nunit - creates a project configured for NUnit framework 9.4 xunit - creates a project configured for XUnit framework 9.5 mstest - creates a project configured for MS Test framework, which is produced by Microsoft

 ***
 Using libman command